foodiecravings/foodiecravings.github.io/index.md

 ## Overview
 Ever having a craving for food but you don't know where to get the best of the best?
 Well youre in luck!
 Foodie Cravings hopes to create a website that can help the UH community feed their cravings.
-Our website is able to collect information from campus restaurants and even locations off campus.
-Some information that Foodie Cravings shares with our users is the location, visual aids, price, and ratings.
+Our website is able to collect information from campus restaurants and locations off campus.
+Some information that Foodie Cravings shares with our users is the location, price, rating and  visual aids.
 You can check out our [repository](https://github.com/foodiecravings/foodiecravings) as well as our live [website](http://foodiecravings.meteorapp.com/#/)!
 Here are links to our recent updates in our [Milestone1](https://github.com/foodiecravings/foodiecravings/projects/1), [Milestone2](https://github.com/foodiecravings/foodiecravings/projects/2), and [Milestone3](https://github.com/foodiecravings/foodiecravings/projects/3) project boards!

 ## User Guide